 Last night, in my backyard with a bunch of friends sitting in a circle, my husband and I enjoyed discussing with a new friend and traveling evangelist (who has been excellent at equipping others) …some of the things around church.
 Our friend shared how the Greeks were the ones who introduced the lecture sermon, whereas in the Jewish synagogue, people were sitting around in the circle and anyone could enter in and read Scripture.
 Like a Discovery Bible study!
 Anyone could read the Scriptures in the synagogue.
 (Perhaps, this is why Jesus could read and teach in the synagogue as a carpenter?)

-So basically, the way that we usually do church is not God’s original way of teaching.
+So basically, the way that we often do institutional church is not God’s original way of teaching.
 Lectures came in and moved things in a different focus.
 (Notice how with a lecture, the focus is usually on the human teacher?)

 When you read Paul’s letters to the churches, there’s instructions on how to gather together.
-It’s much more community-driven than listening to one talking head at the front.
+It’s much more community-driven than listening to one talking head at the front of the room.
 Each person is invited to contribute in different ways.

 God’s people told their children the stories of their ancestors.
 (Testimonies!
 We rarely hear stories in an institutional church because we are afraid someone might take more than 3 minutes).
 The Bible says the enemy will be defeated by the Jesus’ blood and testimonies – stories of God at work!
 (See Revelation 12:11).
 Often, when I gather with people, I ask them – since we last met, what are they thankful for?
 Out comes stories of God’s provision and healing!